 Some designs use suction cups or adhesives to attach to your windshield or dashboard, some slot into the air vents, while others fit directly into the CD slot.
 Most of the mounts mentioned here are universal, so should be compatible with most popular devices.

-If you're looking to pair your mount with a dash cam, check out our round up of the best dash cams for 2018.
+If you're looking to pair your mount with a dash cam, check out our round up of the best dash cams.

 Yosh Magnetic Phone Car Mount